About

 Lillian Britt is a multidisciplinary artist who utilizes painting, sculpture, drawing, writing, performance art and installation to cultivate transformation of natural materials into images and spiritual entities that both honor the natural world and act as protests against suppression.
 Building upon European Witchcraft traditions and histories, hybrid practices of Witchcraft and Christianity, and critical investigations of the Master of Animals narrative, Britt’s works reimagines the natural world and acts as a protest against social and political suppression.
 The resulting multimedia productions are self-imagining time machines that inspire futures of serenity and freedom.

 Britt is a white non-binary interdisciplinary artist based in Chapel Hill, NC.
 They will receive their BFA in Studio Art with Honors from The University of North Carolina in Chapel Hill in May 2025.
-They will also have a solo exhibition at the John and June Allcott Gallery in Chapel Hill, NC in March 2025.
+They showed their first solo exhibition, Shared Solitude, at the John and June Allcott Gallery in Chapel Hill, NC from March 24th, 2025 through April 3rd, 2025, and will be showing in Sanctuary, the BFA/BA Senior Exhibit for UNC Chapel Hill from April 16th, 2025 through May 10th, 2025 at the John and June Allcott Gallery in Chapel Hill, NC.

 Photo by Killian Bryant.